Quick and Clever Halloween Centerpieces

-Basic embroidery hoops set a spooky scene at your Halloween table.
-To make, stretch black costume fabric or lace through the painted hoops; trim extra fabric.
-Next, spray-paint planters for bases, then add enough florist's foam inside to secure a painted dowel through the middle.
-Finish with a square of black-and-white patterned paper atop the planters and a hauntingly fun message spelled out in painted wood letters.
-Hot glue can help secure the dowels and wood letters.
+Basic embroidery hoops set a spooky scene on a Halloween table.
+To make, stretch black costume fabric or lace across the painted hoops; trim extra fabric.
+Next, spray-paint planters for bases, then add enough florist's foam inside to secure a painted dowel inserted in the middle.
+Finish with black-and-white patterned paper atop the planters and a hauntingly fun message spelled out in painted wooden letters.
+Use hot glue to secure the dowels and wooden letters.

 An old typewriter spells out a warning message for your Halloween guests.
 Load a torn book page in a computer printer and spell out your message (a test run on basic white paper ensures you won't waste your favorite page).
-Tuck the final note in a vintage typewriter, and let the spooking begin.
+Tuck the final note in a vintage typewriter, and tell your guests they've been warned!

 Editor's Tip: For extra fright, drape a skeleton hand across the keys.

-Editor's Tip: Arrange the spools in a cluster around an accent piece, such as a colorful vase, or in a straight line on a table runner to maximize creativity.
+Editor's Tip: Arrange the spools in a cluster around an accent piece, such as a colorful vase, or in a straight line along a table runner for emphasis.

 Pumpkins painted white and covered in glitter stand out when placed on stark black stands.
-Use double-sided tape or an adhesive spray to get just the right amount of shine for this glitzy Halloween centerpiece.
+Adhere glitter using double-stick tape or an adhesive spray to get just the right amount of glitz for this Halloween candle stick centerpiece.

-Scrapbook papers and floral accents are all it takes to "upcycle" yesterday's tin cans into a "green" Halloween centerpiece.
+Scrapbook papers and floral accents are all it takes to upcycle yesterday's tin cans into a green Halloween centerpiece.
 Standard- and economy-size tin cans work well for this craft, although the more varied the sizes, the more intriguing the display.
-Wrap with scrapbook paper or add die-cut scenes or stickers as desired.
+Wrap with scrapbook paper and add die-cut scenes or stickers as desired.

 Editor's Tip: Keep the cans for next year, or give them away to guests as simple mementos of a frightful night.

-Editor's Tip: Tie ribbon onto the bases in knots or bows to add quick bursts of color.
+Editor's Tip: Tie ribbon onto the bases in knots or bows it you want to inject color to this neutral centerpiece.

 Editor's Tip: For a more kid-friendly decoration, use candies, painted pumpkins, and a battery-powered candle so curious fingers don't find a flame.